-Get to know your customer
+Get to know your customer's buying habits

 All firms need to understand their customers before considering which sales channels to put their resources into.
 Sales channels are usually divided into

 A consumer, for example, will expect an online sales channel for books and DVDs.
-An engineering buyer considering a complex product will need face-to-face contact to discuss technical details and build a long-term relationship with the seller.
+On the other hand, an engineering buyer considering a complex product will need face-to-face contact to discuss technical details and build a long-term relationship with the seller.

 Choosing the right sales channel